StuckAtPrototype/Racer/README.md

 # Micro Racer Car - StuckAtPrototype

+*thank you for the overwhelmingly positve support!! such an inspiration to keep making fun open source content!*

 ## Youtube Video
 A bit of a back-story of how this project came to be.

 [![My Kickstarter failed, so I open sourced it](https://img.youtube.com/vi/6jzG-BMannc/0.jpg)](https://www.youtube.com/watch?v=6jzG-BMannc)

 Sub if you like what you see.

 *Some pictures of the project*